ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 5 - Advanced API Assembly/README.md

 	>
 	> The `{zip}` parameter provided here is a reference to the `zip` parameter defined as input to the operation.
 The `{zip}` portion of the URL will get replaced by the actual zip code provided by then API consumers.

+1. Hover over the `invoke_xyz` policy and click on the `clone` button to add another invoke action:

+	![][]

-1. Add a second invoke policy to the `shipping.calc` case with the following properties:
+1. Edit the new invoke policy with the following properties:

 	> Title: `invoke_cek`